 The fellowship is open to candidates who meet the following criteria:

-Classes will be starting up again in September 2018.
-Classes take place in the Honolulu area and will be held on the following days and times:
+Classes will be held on the following days and times:

 All classes will be held near the Honolulu area and applicants will be notified of exact locations upon being accepted.
 A small sampling of the course learning objectives are: